alocken/Project-1---SQL/starting_with_questions.md

 ```
 SELECT 	a.country,
 		TO_CHAR(
+            SUM(
+                CAST((
+                    CAST(a.productprice AS NUMERIC)/ 1000000)*
-            SUM(CAST((CAST(a.productprice AS NUMERIC)/ 1000000)*CAST(p.orderedquantity AS NUMERIC)AS NUMERIC)), '99999999999.00') AS impactrevenue,
+                    CAST(p.orderedquantity AS NUMERIC)AS NUMERIC)), '99999999999.00') AS impactrevenue,
 		CASE
 			WHEN country = '(not set)' THEN 'Country Unavailable'
 			ELSE country
 		END AS country1
 FROM 	all_sessions a
 JOIN 	sales_report s
 		ON a.productsku = s.productsku
 JOIN 	products p
 		ON s.restockingleadtime = p.restockingleadtime
 GROUP BY a.country
 ORDER BY impactrevenue DESC;
 ```

 Answer:

 Yes, we can summarize the impact revenue from each city/country by generating the total revenue.
 The higher the revenue for a city/country, the assumption would be that there is a greater impact revenue.
-This would also depend on the overal revenue of a country.
-For example, if a country is quite small and has a signficant amount of revenue there may be a greater impact than a country that is vast with significant revenue also have the same significant amount of revenue.
-These additional considerations or parameters are not fully known or possible to determine in this dataset but we are able to generate a table the demonstrates revenue for each country is descending order.
-It can be observed that the United States is the highest impact revenue, given the limitations in data, and the city with the highest is actually unavailble.
-Given the volume of revenue in the unknown city, it can be assumed it is within the United States but unable to confirm.
+This would also depend on the overall revenue of a country.
+For example, if a country is quite small and has a signficant amount of revenue, there may be a greater impact than a country that is vast with significant revenue also having the same significant amount of revenue.
+These additional considerations, or parameters, are not fully known or possible to determine in this dataset but we are able to generate a table the demonstrates revenue for each country in descending order.
+It can be observed that the United States has the highest impact revenue, given the limitations in data, and the city with the highest revenue is actually unavailable.
+Given the volume of revenue in the unknown city, it can be assumed it is within the United States but this is not possible to confirm.

 ![alt text](image-12.png)